caravan-bitcoin/caravan/packages/caravan-health/README.md

 Ratio of fees paid to the transaction amount.
 Lower percentage signifies better fee efficiency.

-3. Weightage on Number of UTXOs (W)
+3. UTXO Mass Factor on Number of UTXOs (UMF)

 Considers the number of UTXOs.